All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 CBT can be used alone or in combination with medication or other therapies to treat many mental health conditions.

-CBT is most commonly used to treat anxiety and depression.
-But studies show it’s also effective at treating many other mental and physical health problems, including:
+CBT is most commonly used to treat anxiety and depression but it isn’t limited to treating illnesses.
+It can also help you learn to better manage stressful life situations.
+Studies show it’s also effective at treating many other mental and physical health problems, including:

 CBT is goal-oriented and focuses on helping you address a very specific problem.
 It can be effective in a short timeframe—typically five to 20 sessions.
 CBT sessions can be one-on-one or in groups consisting of family members or people with similar issues.